Chinese collectors jet in to buy Wallace Chan jewels at Biennale

 Siegelson presented outstanding Art Deco pieces, including an aquamarine, diamond and enamel bracelet by Jean Fouquet, for Maison Georges Fouquet, Paris, dated 1926, and a Tutti Frutti bracelet by Cartier, circa 1928.

 Art Deco influences permeated the contemporary designs at the show.
-Among them, the tassels seen on some Piaget, Chanel and Van Cleef & Arpels jewelry.
+Among them, the tassels seen on some Piaget, Chanel and Van Cleef & Arpels jewellery.

-Rome-based jeweler Bulgari showed off pieces from its heritage collection, including actress Elizabeth Taylor's platinum and emerald necklace - a wedding present from her husband Richard Taylor in 1964.
+Rome-based jeweller Bulgari showed off pieces from its heritage collection, including actress Elizabeth Taylor's platinum and emerald necklace - a wedding present from her husband Richard Taylor in 1964.

+(The story was refiled to delete a duplicated word in paragraph 2)

 (Editing by Michael Roddy and Louise Ireland)